Peter H. Raven: Research

-Raven has published more than 700 articles, books, and monographs covering topics in Evolution, Taxonomy and Systematics, Biogeography, Coevolution, Plant Conservation, Ethnobotany, and Public Policy, including several text books.
+Raven published more than 700 articles, books and monographs covering topics in evolution, taxonomy and systematics, biogeography, coevolution, plant conservation, ethnobotany, and public policy, including several text books.

 During his early years he was associated with and led Sierra Club outings for several weeks at a time, after which he published "Base Camp Reports."
 Published from 1950 to 1956, these reports covered a wide range of subjects, including plant lists, insects, and ecology.
 His first such report, at the age of 14, summarized 506 plant collections representing 337 species collected in the Sierra Nevada Mountains in Inyo and Fresno Counties.
 G. Ledyard Stebbins was a counselor on this particular trip, identified by Raven as Prof. G. L. "Led" Stebbins.

 During this time he also published on new weed species and other plants found in and around San Francisco as well as the Sierra Nevada Mountains.

-In 1950 Raven, at the age of 14, had collected a plant called C. rubicunda.
+In 1950, Raven, at the age of 14, had collected a plant called Clarkia rubicunda.
 In the early 1950s, in the course of revising the genus Clarkia Harlan Lewis and his wife Margaret Lewis discovered the herbarium specimen collected by Raven.
 They visited him in 1952 when he was 16, and wanted to know where the collection was made.
 Lewis eventually located the new species, and in 1958 Lewis and Raven published a botanical description of this plant, called C. franciscana, which was morphologically very closely related to C. rubicunda and C. amoena.

+Many of Raven's early botanical and entomological collections are housed at the California Academy of Sciences herbarium (CAS).
+His approximately 45,000 collections span seven decades from the 1950s through to the 2010s, with the bulk collected from the 1950s to the 1970s, and they are deposited in over 200 institutions.